As painful as it is, I’m contemplating an issue I never thought I would.

 Some ads are socially relevant.
 Most, though, aren't.

 They can persuade, but in a small way.
 There are things more important than creativity in the ad.
 “I’ve got an ant problem.
 Does this stuff get rid of them or does it kill bugs dead?”
 Relevant… I’m not so sure.
 Ads aren’t really meaningful unless they are for products that are meaningful, and while I appreciate nasal comfort as much as the next person, being Claritin clear isn’t really going to help feed the hungry or cure cancer.
 And I don’t see ads for meaningful brands very often during prime time.
 Is laundry detergent meaningful?
 What about snack chips… No?
 Don’t make me break out this spot.
+5. It facilitates purchase and trial.

 Close, but I’m going to say advertising doesn’t facilitate purchase.
 If the consumer isn’t interested in the brand, the best, most creative ad in the world isn’t going to convince him to buy.
 It can generate interest in a brand.
 Whether the consumer purchases the brand of paper towel I’m writing copy for is up to them, and can be contingent upon a variety of factors, not the least of which is whether the store brand is a buck cheaper or is conveniently placed on an endcap display.
+6. It creates loyal customers.

 Couldn’t be more wrong.
 That’s like saying that calamine lotion creates mosquitoes.
 Brand loyalty is created by giving the customer what they want or need (big difference, but that’s a different post) at a price they are willing to pay, even though other brands may come close in quality for less money.